VCY America: Programming

 VCY America also airs a variety of vocal and instrumental traditional Christian music, as well as children's programming such as Ranger Bill.
 Notably, the network (including WVCY-TV) eschews any programs featuring Contemporary Christian music, and has dropped programming which has switched to it in any form, including as theme music.

 Television

 The ministry also owns WVCY-TV (Channel 30) in Milwaukee, which holds a commercial license but is completely viewer supported.
 As of January 2018, it is carried under a channel share agreement with commercial station WITI, owned by Fox Television Stations.
 It vacated its former independent frequency in the FCC's spectrum repack auction, the proceeds of which ($76.3 million, plus donations and bookstore purchases since) have been utilized to expand VCY's radio network.
 WVCY-TV is also carried in the Wausau television market via translator W26EE-D, licensed to Wittenburg.

 In 1994, WVCY-TV rejected an offer to be purchased by CBS and become the network's new Milwaukee affiliate, following WITI's defection to Fox as part of the 1994–1996 United States broadcast television realignment.

+In December 2025, VCY TV began airing on 26.9 WZEO-LD in La Crosse, Wisconsin and 34.9 WRJT-LD in Wausau, Wisconsin.